ianneub/php_backup_s3/README.markdown

 ## Installation

+1. Copy the backup.dist.php file to a new file name, like backup.php
-1. Add your Amazon AWS access key and password in the backup.php file provided.
+2. Add your Amazon AWS access key and password in the backup.php file provided.
-2. Customize the files and database servers that are backed up.
+3. Customize the files and database servers that are backed up.
-3. Upload to your server.
+4. Upload to your server.
-4. Setup a cronjob to run the backups for you!
+5. Setup a cronjob to run the backups for you!

 For example, create a file called /etc/cron.daily/backup and add this code to it: